Independent Greeks: History

 On 17 April 2012, the small left-wing anti-bailout party Panhellenic Citizen Chariot reached an election cooperation agreement with the Independent Greeks.

 Prior to the May 2012 legislative election, the party had 11 MPs: 10 defectors from New Democracy and one from Panhellenic Socialist Movement (PASOK).

 The party won 10.6% of the vote and 33 MPs in the parliamentary election in May 2012.
 In the snap June 2012 legislative election, ANEL received 7.5% of the vote, which reduced the party's representation to 20 MPs.

 In the 2014 European Parliament election held on 25 May 2014, ANEL received 3.5% of the vote, electing a single MEP who sat with the European Conservatives and Reformists (ECR) group.
 The MEP, Notis Marias, left ANEL, however, and became an independent member of the ECR group.

 In the January 2015 legislative election held on 25 January 2015, ANEL received 4.75% of the vote and returned 13 MPs to the Hellenic Parliament.
 On 26 January 2015, ANEL agreed to form a governing coalition with the Coalition of the Radical Left.

 The second election of the year, the September 2015 legislative election on 20 September 2015, returned ANEL to parliament with 10 seats from 3.69% of the vote.
 Syriza again agreed to form a coalition government with ANEL, with the returning cabinet sworn in on 21 September.

 On 13 January 2019, Defence Minister Panos Kammenos and the Independent Greeks withdrew from Greece's ruling coalition over a deal struck on the Macedonia naming dispute, potentially leaving the governing coalition without a workable majority in parliament.
 However, the government was able to survive the confidence vote thanks to some ANEL dissidents.

 On 9 June 2019, party leader Panos Kammenos announced ANEL would not participate in the 2019 parliamentary election.
+ANEL did not run in the May 2023 or the June 2023 Greek legislative elections either.